by Kim Barker

 (We wrote yesterday about

-from Rove’s group.)
+one such grant from Rove’s group.)
 Political

 activity would also include voter-registration drives and “get out the vote”